 Husbandry Dive Intern, Quincy Animal Care Center

-The main focus of the Husbandry Dive Volunteer/Intern is to assist staff in the maintenance of the large holding systems at the Quincy Animal Care Center.
+The main focus of the Husbandry Dive Intern is to assist staff in the maintenance of the large holding systems at the Quincy Animal Care Center.
 These systems are used to hold a variety of animals including sharks, stingrays and teleosts being quarantined or as backup holding for larger animals awaiting exhibit display.
 All maintenance will be done while SCUBA diving under the NEAq's scientific diver certification program.

 - SCUBA diving in the large tanks for cleaning (scrubbing, vacuuming, etc.)